modenaxe/awesome-biomechanics/README.md

 :dvd: [sample comprehensive](https://orthoload.com/comprehensive-data-sample) |
 :computer: [website](https://orthoload.com/)

 * **HIP98** by Georg Bergmann et al. (1998).
 The data collection CD-ROM HIP98 contains the forces acting in the hip joint during the most common activities of daily living.
-Measurements were taken 1998 in 4 subjects.
-In addition to the implant loads and the synchronous videos of the subjects (as in OrthoLoad), this database provides gait analysis data, calculated muscle forces, EMG signals and numbers for the frequencies of the different activities.
-The forces acting at the acetabulum, i. e. the pelvic side of the hip joint, were additionally determined, using the forces acting relative to the femur plus the belonging gait analysis data.
-From the results of the individuals, the loads acting in a ’typical’ or representative subject are also provided.
-**I personally found issues in installing the database in recent Microsoft operative systems.
+Measurements were taken 1998 in 4 subjects (implant loads, synchronous videos, gait analysis data, calculated muscle forces, EMG signals and numbers for the frequencies of the different activities).The loads acting in a ’typical’ or representative subject are also provided. **Issues in installing the database in recent Microsoft operative systems.
 The data will be extracted but the GUI will not work.**
 :page_facing_up: [paper](https://doi.org/10.1016/s0021-9290(01)00040-9) |
 :dvd: [dataset](https://orthoload.com/wp-content/uploads/hip98.zip) |
 :computer: [website](https://orthoload.com/test-loads/data-collection-hip98)

-* **CAMS-KNEE** by William Taylor et al. (2017). unique kinematic and kinetic datasets of the lower limb musculoskeletal system collected on a cohort of 6 subjects with instrumented knee implants (Charité – Universitätsmedizin Berlin) synchronized with a moving fluoroscope (ETH Zürich) and other measurement techniques (whole body kinematics, ground reaction forces, video data, and electromyography data) for multiple complete cycles of 5 activities of daily living.
-**Data must be requested submitting a project description.** I was NOT granted access to the entire data set for exploring the dataset.
+* **CAMS-KNEE** by William Taylor et al. (2017).
+Datasets collected on a cohort of 6 subjects with instrumented knee implants (Charité – Universitätsmedizin Berlin) synchronized with a moving fluoroscope (ETH Zürich) and other measurement techniques (whole body kinematics, ground reaction forces, video data, and electromyography data) for multiple complete cycles of 5 activities of daily living. **Data must be requested submitting a project description.** I was NOT granted access to the entire data set for exploring the dataset.
-**Link to live dataset is broken.**
+**Link to live dataset is broken.**  </br>
 :page_facing_up: [paper](https://doi.org/10.1016/j.jbiomech.2017.09.022) |
 :cd: [data request](https://cams-knee.orthoload.com/data/data-request/) |
 :cd: [live dataset (CAMS-KNEE workshop)](https://cams-knee.orthoload.com/workshop-data/) |